Here's your chance to learn a bit more about our team.

 Zane spends much of his time advising New Zealand and international clients on their trade mark portfolios.
 He conducts clearance and availability searches for brands, and files and prosecutes trade mark applications for New Zealand and overseas clients.

-In his spare time Zane enjoys spending time outdoors and travelling – his most recent escapades include backpacking in Mexico, Morocco, Spain and Portugal.
+In his spare time Zane enjoys spending time outdoors and travelling – recent escapades including backpacking in Mexico, Morocco, Spain and Portugal.

 Claire works with clients across all industries.
 She enjoys getting to know what makes their businesses tick and providing strategic and relevant advice.
 She is particularly happy when combining IP advice with her interests in food, wine, art, fashion and the creative industries.